alicemunsal/dohex/DoHex.md

 ### Hexagonal Architecture for Components

-We can develop each component using independent Hexagonal Architecture.
+We can develop each component as an individually organized Hexagonal Architecture.
 Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
 Component functionalities can only be used through its own ports.

 ### Component Communication